nikita180899/VisionShop/README.md

+# Electrocart System-VisionShop
-# VisionShop
+# Introduction
-This project is a web-based shopping system for an existing shop.
-The central  concept of the system is to allow the customer to shop virtually using the Internet.
+###### Online Shopping is a lifestyle e-commerce web system, which retails various fashion and lifestyle products.
+This project allows viewing various products available, enables registered users to purchase desired products, and an attempt to provide the advantages of online shopping to customers of a real shop.
+The objective of this project is to develop a general-purpose e-commerce system where product can be bought from the comfort of home through the Internet.
+It also includes the entire online process of developing, marketing, selling, delivering, servicing and paying for products and services